Bloc/portfolio-iro/_posts/2016-06-05-techcomm-marcomm.md

 One unfortunate consequence is that few technical writers work with scripting languages or are aware of how these can benefit their output.
 Tools for both web design and for handling complex information have grown independently.

 This means it's very costly to use standard web technologies to document, say, a suite of related products across multiple markets and languages.
 You need dedicated software like Adobe FrameMaker or MadCap Flare for that.

-On the other hand, integrating good UX practices and more graphics in documentation would make it more user friendly.
+On the other hand, integrating good UX practices and more graphics in documentation unarguably makes the documentation user friendly.

 But the greatest benefit of all would be figuring out how to leverage technical content to sell more products and services.
 This would be where marketing and technical communication could put in joint efforts.

 ### Digital transformation

 Going digital requires companies to orient themselves to the customer journey and to align all content to buying cycle stages.
-This promises greater cooperation between different departments as they must work together to assure a better customer experience.
-However, digital transformation is a process only slowly taking hold, and it may be a while yet before technical communication departments wholeheartedly embrace web development.
+This promises greater cooperation between different departments as they, together, must assure a better customer experience.
+But digital transformation is a process only slowly taking hold, and it may be a while yet before technical communication departments wholeheartedly embrace web development.